How does it work?

 The BC Energy Step Code also supports consumer choice, by allowing designers and builders to use natural gas, electricity, or other energy sources for their project without imposing a penalty on this decision.
 This fuel-neutral approach provides builders with the flexibility to make energy-efficient buildings using all available technologies.

-Is it required?
 The BC Energy Step Code is currently a voluntary standard builders across B.C. can use.
 In addition, local governments can choose to require or encourage builders to meet one or more steps of the BC Energy Step Code as an alternative to the BC Building Code’s prescriptive requirements.